Problem? Solution? Chime right in!

 Q. We have supplied to us tens of thousands of turned low carbon steel parts which have a groove for epoxy bonding.
-Past and recent experience is that without very consistent and careful prep or sand blasting, Nickel (ASTM B733 [link by ed. to spec at TechStreet] or AMS2404 [link by ed. to spec at TechStreet]) severely inhibits bond strength with high temp/high strength epoxies.
+Past and recent experience is that without very consistent and careful prep or sand blasting, Nickel (ASTM B733 [affil. link to spec at Techstreet] or AMS2404 [affil. link to spec at Techstreet]) severely inhibits bond strength with high temp/high strength epoxies.
 We are mostly concerned with the ability to hold small parts onto the OD of the turned parts under high speed, so they don't fly off.
 So shear is not a strict concern, but rather tensile strength of the bond.

-Historically we used a Zinc ASTM B633 [link by ed. to spec at TechStreet] Luster-Dull, however we can no longer reliably find baths for this.
+Historically we used a Zinc ASTM B633 [affil. link to spec at Techstreet] Luster-Dull, however we can no longer reliably find baths for this.
 In general we use 416 or 17-7PH with passivate as an alternative, but the cost difference keeps driving us back to plating.
 The shiny chrome look shows scratches from minor handling too easily and we prefer a lower luster for that and other aesthetics.
 Black or dark tones would also be preferable over a high luster.

 Ideally I'd like to have a bare steel where the glue groove is, but it must be something we can store potentially for years in our WH.
 Would be packaged, however it would need to be something we can handle and measure without cleaning upon receipt, then go into storage without large effort to repack and preserve.

-I don't know if Black Nickel Mil-P-18317 [link is to free spec at Defense Logistics Agency, dla.mil] can be plated over dull Nickel B733 or AMS2404 to provide essentially a phosphated layer?
+I don't know if Black Nickel Mil-P-18317 [link is to free spec at Defense Logistics Agency, dla.mil] can be plated over dull Nickel B733 or AMS2404 [affil. link to spec at Techstreet] to provide essentially a phosphated layer?
 Alternatively is there a phosphating or similar that is ROHS, REACH, WEE compliant that we can apply that would provide B633 SC3 equivalent corrosion resistance without being painted?

 Tolerances are a major concern, we haven't explored any clear coats for this reason.
 I've become the defacto coating guy here, so any information is a big plus.